 - Information specific to Limited Residency and online students

 The Student Food Pantry is available to all students facing an emergency or interim food scarcity, regardless of where they live.
 If you are in need, please contact Student Services & Support at email@example.com or fill out the request form in the “Food Pantry Survey” chiclet on your Okta dashboard.

 Please be aware that the Student Food Pantry is only made possible by charitable donations.

 Individuals Being Supported

 ADA Accommodation & Accessibility

-RMUoHP complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
-RMUoHP adheres to all of the applicable federal civil rights laws and laws of the State of Utah regarding unlawful discrimination.
+RMU complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
+RMU adheres to all of the applicable federal civil rights laws and laws of the State of Utah regarding unlawful discrimination.